merezhanyi/ToDoMainService/README.md

 _!!
 Don't commit your local changes for this file to GitHub !!_

 ## Build, start and deploy
-- Build project: `mvn compile`
+- To build the project use: `gradle build` (runs Unit Tests as well)
-- Run the service: `mvn spring-boot:run`
+- To run the service use: `gradle bootRun`
-- Create .jar file `mvn package`
+- Create .jar file `gradle fatJar`

 ## AWS instance usage
 - Log in AWS and navigate to `https://eu-central-1.console.aws.amazon.com/ec2/home?region=eu-central-1#Instances:`